AdaCore/learn/intro_to_ada.rst

        end loop;
     end Greet;

-Enum types are powerful enough that they're used to represent the standard Boolean type, that is so defined:
+Enum types are powerful enough that, unlike in most languages, they're used to represent the standard Boolean type, that is so defined:

-.. gusthoff: explain why this is considered "powerful"

 .. code-block:: ada